-- The City's CAO development standards shall incorporate and utilize appropriate and applicable best available science for purposes of designating and protecting all regulated critical areas and give "special consideration" to conservation and protection measures for anadromous fisheries. {to address Commerce Periodic Update checklist} - The City shall continue to require, as set forth in the CAO, completion of environmental studies by qualified professionals to assess the impact of proposed development on critical areas. {consolidated from NE-1.4} - The City's CAO shall include penalties to be imposed on property owners or developers who degrade the function or values of wetlands. {consolidated from NE-2.4}
+- The City's CAO development standards shall incorporate and utilize appropriate and applicable best available science for purposes of designating and protecting all regulated critical areas and give "special consideration" to conservation and protection measures for anadromous fisheries. - The City shall continue to require, as set forth in the CAO, completion of environmental studies by qualified professionals to assess the impact of proposed development on critical areas. - The City's CAO shall include penalties to be imposed on property owners or developers who degrade the function or value of wetlands.

-The City shall coordinate planning with adjacent jurisdictions, tribes, countywide planning groups and watershed groups, should work in concert with state and regional agencies, as well as with neighboring jurisdictions and tribes, to protect critical area habitat and water quality sensitive areas and the City's natural environment.
-The city will participate ecoperate in watershed planning efforts and consider watershed impacts during decision making. (to address PSRC Vision 2050 consistency checklist)
+The City shall coordinate planning with adjacent jurisdictions, tribes, countywide planning groups and watershed groups, to protect critical area habitat and water quality.
+The city will participate in watershed planning efforts and consider watershed impacts during decision making.